shini4i/gitlab-token-scope-adjuster/README.md

 Starting from GitLab 16, it is mandatory to explicitly configure `CI_JOB_TOKEN` access, and this tool simplifies that by automating the necessary API calls.

-> [!WARNING]
-> This project is currently in the Proof of Concept (PoC) stage and may be error-prone.
-It is not recommended for use in production environments.

 ## How it works?

 - Fetches project details from GitLab.